mrtngamper/IEGUI/Documentation/README.md

 - #### Loading View
   The Loading View should be displayed while calculating the output image.
 It should first and foremost provide a graphical indication, that the enhancement process is running.
-The implementation is free to the responsible team member.
+The responsible team member is free to implement this view as they wish.

 - #### Finished View
   This view should contain a comparison between the input and the output image after the enhancement process has been finished